8 Spruce

 8 Spruce previously known as the Beekman Tower and New York by Gehry, is a residential skyscraper on Spruce Street in the Financial District of Manhattan in New York City.
-Designed by architect Frank Gehry + Gehry Partners LLP and developed by Forest City Ratner, the building rises 870 feet (265.2 m) with 76 stories.
+Designed by architect Frank Gehry + Gehry Partners LLP and developed by Forest City Realty Trust, the building rises 870 feet (265.2 m) with 76 stories.
 WSP Cantor Seinuk was the lead structural engineer, Jaros, Baum & Bolles provided MEP engineering, and Kreisler Borg Florman was construction manager.
 8 Spruce Street was the tallest residential tower in the Western Hemisphere at the time of opening in February 2011.

 The building includes a school, a hospital, retail stores, and a parking garage on its lower levels.
 There are 899 apartments on the upper stories.

 Site

 8 Spruce covers 1 acre on the south side of Spruce and Beekman Streets in the Financial District of Lower Manhattan in New York City.
 Prior to 8 Spruce Street's construction, the lot was used as parking for the New York Lower Manhattan Hospital immediately to the east.
 The building is just east of City Hall Park and south of Pace University and the Brooklyn Bridge.
 Immediately to the west are 150 Nassau Street and the Morse Building (140 Nassau Street).

 There are public plazas on both the east and west sides of the building, one 11000 sqft and the other smaller.
 The east plaza, also known as William Street Plaza, separates the building from New York Downtown Hospital, and also provides access to the parking garage.
 This side includes entrances to the school and medical office space.